Music Department COVID Policies

-There is to be no unscheduled room usage in Evans Music Center for the entirety of the Fall 2020 semester.
+There is to be no unscheduled room usage in Evans Music Center for the entirety of the 2020-2021 school year.
 An empty room does not equal an available room, since every space is scheduled for a period of aerosol dispersal after each use.
-To reserve a room, please email Becky Guderian at email@example.com, but note that room availability will be greatly curtailed during Fall 2020.
+To reserve a room, please email Becky Guderian at email@example.com, but note that room availability will be greatly curtailed this year.

-Ensembles WILL meet this fall, though they will look different, for obvious reasons of health and safety.
+Ensembles WILL meet, though they will look different, for obvious reasons of health and safety.
 Please direct detailed questions about the nature of a particular ensemble to the respective ensemble director.
 You can find a list of ensembles and contact information here.
-You should also plan on attending each ensemble’s meet and greet during the first week of classes.
-Please find the meet and greet schedule and access info here.

-The following classes have been canceled for the fall:
+The following classes have been canceled for Spring 2021: